prathyvsh/history-through-cinema/README.md

-# History through Cinema
+# Learn History through Cinema

-Figure out history through cinema
+This is a thread of cinemas that capture history as it unfolded.
+[Tweet at me](https://twitter.com/prathyvsh) if you find anything missing.

 ## Legend